richengguy/abstractions/README.md

 depend on the OS.

 Add `-s build_type=Debug` to compile a debug build.
 Tests are built by default for both release and debug builds.
-Add `-o "&:build_tests=False` to avoid building tests.
+Add `-o "&:build_tests=False"` to avoid building tests.

 There are some additional CMake variables that can be enabled/disabled once the